lvunie/scraper_project/WPIC_Scraper_v5/markdown/Impact/payment-gateway/Impact.md

-[
-    "A boutique cosmetics online retailer had launched a Chinese site, maintaining its Paypal account as a payment gateway.
-This payment option is not well-known in China, and led to many lost sales.", " ",
+A boutique cosmetics online retailer had launched a Chinese site, maintaining its Paypal account as a payment gateway.
+This payment option is not well-known in China, and led to many lost sales., ,Tactics:,<li>Facilitation of Alipay account registration</li><li>Technical integration of Alipay into website using Java API</li>, ,Results:,Conversion rate on Chinese website improved seven-fold, leading to an average of nine sales per day against less than two previously.
-    "Tactics:",
-    "Facilitation of Alipay account registrationTechnical integration of Alipay into website using Java API", " ",
-    "Results:",
-    "Conversion rate on Chinese website improved seven-fold, leading to an average of nine sales per day against less than two previously."
-]